beginner1986/ToDoList/README.md

 # ToDoList
 Web app with Java Spring, React JS and MySQL database

+## Database
+### Development
+For development purposes [H2](https://www.h2database.com/html/main.html) database was used.
+Database is populated with testing data on Server Applicarion start, if "dev" profile is active.

+### Production

 ## Server
 Server app made with Java 11 and [Spring Boot 2.6.3](https://spring.io/).
 Initializers used: